jorgebucaran/hyperapp/README.md

 ## Virtual DOM

-A Virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as Virtual Nodes.
-The Virtual DOM is a lightweight representation of the DOM.
+A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
+The virtual DOM is a lightweight representation of the DOM.

 ```jsx
 {